 It will take about 24 hours to see your data in Analytics after you connect your Tracking ID with your flipbooks.

-If this is all new to you, it might be a good idea to continue reading about view filters.
+If this is all new to you, it might be a good idea to continue reading about view filters or get someone to double check this.
 They are a very powerful tool, so you should first understand how they work and how they will affect your reports, before you start working with them.

 We already have an article about how to set up a custom Flipsnack Analytics Dashboard.
 If you haven’t embedded flipbooks on your site, you might be happy enough with that solution, as it is easier to set up, so you might want to check out that option too.